TTTTMMMM/chairLocations/README.md

 ### Short and Skinny Array

-<span style="font-family: 'Verdana';">The shortAndSkinnyArray[] is the tallAndSkinny[] minus a few rows that are cleansed (e.g., LATITUTE = "-360").
-This reduces the number of objects loaded in Firebase. shortAndSkinny[] is uploaded to Firebase.
+<span style="font-family: 'Verdana';">The shortAndSkinnyArray[] is the tallAndSkinny[] minus a few rows that are cleansed, such as documents that have LATITUTE = "-360".
+This reduces the number of documents loaded into Firebase. shortAndSkinny[] is uploaded to Firebase.

 `console.dir(this.shortAndSkinnyArray);`